 Fairfax Veg Fest

-The Fairfax Veg Fest will be back in-person Sunday, April 24th, 2022 from 10am – 5pm in the NorthWest Federal Credit Union Parking Lot, in Herndon, VA.
+The Fairfax Veg Fest will be back in-person Sunday, April 24th, 2022 from 10am – 5pm in the NorthWest Federal Credit Union Parking Lot at 200 Spring Street, in Herndon, VA.

-We have confirmed amazing speakers: T Colin Campbell, Neal Barnard MD, Baxter Montgomery MD, Gene Baur, Courtland Milloy, Gwyn Whittaker, and Lee Crosby.
+We have confirmed amazing speakers: T Colin Campbell, Neal Barnard MD, JIm Loomis MD, Baxter Montgomery MD, Jim Loomis MD, Gene Baur, Courtland Milloy, Gwyn Whittaker, James Wilks, and Brian Clement.

 Showcasing the benefits of a PLANT-BASED LIFESTYLE for our HEALTH, COMPASSION for animals and PROTECTING our planet.